We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 Responding effectively to address family violence and sexual violence requires a whole of government approach.
 Sites need to work closely with other government departments as well as the community to ensure a joined-up approach.

 Research has shown western approaches to responding to violence have not been effective for Māori or Pacific communities.
 Understanding the difference between whānau and family is critical when working with whānau Māori and Pacific families, as protective factors will often exist within the wider whānau, hapū and iwi.
-Work with our partner agencies needs to be more responsive to the needs of whānau and tamariki.
-Specialist violence services are predominantly set up to respond to men’s violence towards women, which is an added barrier for people who do not fit within these two genders.
+Work with our partner agencies needs to be more responsive to the needs of whānau and tamariki and rangatahi.
+Specialist violence services are predominantly set up to respond to men’s violence towards women, which is an added barrier for people who do not fit within this definition.
 Consider referrals to services that can respond to the diverse needs identified.

 The New Zealand Family Violence Clearinghouse provides information and links to organisations focused on family violence.